Hi, we’re Kristen and Gustavo, co-founders of Bee Balm.

 One day Kristen stumbled upon a k-beauty hack that was taking the internet by storm.
 Propolis in skincare.
 Studies had proven the benefits of propolis for its excellent wound-healing properties, but no one had popularized it for lip care.
 It’s healing properties make it the perfect solution to heal dry, cracked lips!
 We immediately started concocting our very own propolis base for lip balms.
 Bee Balm was born

 In 2020, after countless formulas, we created the perfect balm.
 Made with a propolis base and strong humectants such as honey and jojoba oil.
-Bee Balm was our solution to the dry lips we’d been plagued with for years!
+Bee Balm was our solution to the dry lips we’d been battling with for years!

 But having the most effective lip balm on the market was not enough for us.

 None of this would be possible without our little bee friends!
-As of April 2022, Bee Balm has begun making monthly donations towards the Planet Bee Foundation.
+As of April 2022, Bee Balm has begun making donations towards the Planet Bee Foundation.